-Adding an inventory item
+Adding an inventory part

-Inventory items are those items that appear on invoices and purchase orders and represent physical goods that you buy, hold, and sell.
+Figure 3-5: The Inventory Part version of the New Item window.
+Inventory parts are those items that appear on invoices and purchase orders and represent physical goods that you buy, hold, and sell.
 For example, if you're a retailer, all that stuff that's sitting out on the shelves of your store represents inventory.
 If you're a manufacturer, the raw materials that you buy and then use to assemble your products represent inventory.

 To set up an inventory part, display the New Item window.
-When QuickBooks displays the window, select Inventory Part from the Type dropdown list.
+When QuickBooks displays the window, select Inventory Part from the Type drop-down list.
 QuickBooks then displays the Inventory Part version of the New Item window, as shown in Figure 3-5.